 The thematic focus of the CCC project is "the Long Civil Rights Movement (LCRM) in North Carolina."
 Collections were chosen for inclusion in the project based on the strength of materials related to this thematic focus.
 The concept of the LCRM seeks to broaden and deepen the traditional understanding of the civil rights movement as a 1960s-era American phenomenon; it stretches the movement's timeline to include its origins and its aftermath (1930-1980s), and connects it with contemporary controversies such as school resegregation, environmental and economic justice, with related efforts for social justice such as the women's and gay rights movements.

-The table below shows all of the collections slated for digitization in this project.
+The table below shows all of the collections that were digitized for this project.
 You can sort the table by any column (ascending or descending), and change the number of records displayed with the dropdown menu at the top left of the table.
 You may filter items displayed by searching within the search box.

 Series 3.3.
 North Carolina Council on Human Relations, 1918-1965, Series 5.1.
 Ku Klux Klan, Study, 1922-1933 and undated., Series 5.6.
 The Negro and Economic Reconstruction Study, 1932-1936, 1942., Series 5.8.
 Participation of Negroes in Southern Life Study, 1924-1941 and undated., Series 5.9.
 Myrdal Study, 1856; 1925-1942 and undated., Series 5.10.
 Ashmore Project (Desegregation of Colleges Study), 1951-1966 and undated., Series 6.2.
 Miscellaneous Subjects, 1922-1982 and undated.